What is Abstract Class in Java?

 The main advantage of abstract class is that we have a specific implementation of methods according to a requirement, reducing redundancy, increasing the readability of code, hiding the implementation of methods, and providing partial abstraction.

-- In abstract classes, fields should be not static and final; we can also have concrete, private, public and protected methods.
+- In abstract classes, fields should not be static and final; we can also have concrete, private, public, and protected methods.

 Abstract Class and Interface